My autistic son hates school. Fortunately for me, he is willing to do what he has to do–to a point.

 This year I have finally started to “put it all together” on how I can teach my son, meet the requirements, and make it fun and as interesting as possible.

-I have not found the perfect homeschool curriculum.
+I have not found the perfect homeschool curriculum for my autistic son who hates school.
 However, there are parts of many different curriculums that I love.
 And I have discovered ways to teach my son in a nontypical way that requires way less fighting, arguing, bribing and so forth.

 - Adobe Creative Suite ($19.95/month for students, compared to $59.95/month) – I don’t think a lot of homeschoolers realize that you can have the ENTIRE creative suite, which includes Acrobat DC, Photoshop, Dreamweaver, Ilustrator, and a bunch more for such a good price.
 I know I didn’t until September of this year.
 Nathan is getting a serious head start by learning Photoshop.
 And he really likes it.